 Photo Credit: Photo courtesy of Craig’s Cruisers.
 Photography by Chad Ronald.

-If you’re looking for something fun to do any time of year, look for further than Craig’s Cruisers.
+If you’re looking for something fun to do any time of year, look no further than Craig’s Cruisers.
 This Michigan-based business is the largest family fun center in Michigan and provides entertainment for all ages.

 Adults can step back into their youth with a full arcade, laser tag (more on that later), go-karts, and, of course, bumper cars.
 Make time to enjoy the ropes course and trampoline park.
 When you’re finished, plan to eat at the buffet, which features pizza, pasta, salad, and desserts.